Participation in canicross competitions

 Competition performance

 • In Finnish team sport competitions, the so-called the chase start, i.e. the teams are sent to the route one by one at certain intervals.
 The starting interval between competitors is usually 30 seconds or 1 minute.
-I also saw this in canicrossning classes.
+I also saw this in canicross classes.
 The starting order can be drawn or arranged based on previous race results so that the fastest start first.

 • The competitor may have an assistant with him at the starting line, who can, for example, hold the dog.